PhilipXue/TF-CRNN-kaggle-voice-competition/README.md

 ```
 ## Usage
 ### Data precess
-I used librosa to do the audio-spetrum transformation and opencv to handle image data.
+I used librosa to do the audio-spectrum transformation and opencv to handle image data.
 Modify the data root in `config.py` to your position that holds the data and run `data_preprocessor.py`
 ### Training with keras
 `keras_train.py` uses keras pipeline to train.
-It's very simple and straight forward.
+It's very simple and straightforward.
-You can directly config the training hyper-parameters from command line.
+You can directly config the training hyper-parameters from the command line.
 ### Training with tensorflow
-`tensorflow_training.py` uses use tf.data to consume data,and use tf.data tf.Estimator API to construct models and  train.
-It reuses the model construct in keras directly, but by using tensorflow it provides eaiser way to costum loss function (making multi-task training possible) and the natively paralised data input pipline provider higher GPU usage and efficiency.
+`tensorflow_training.py` uses use tf.data to consume data, and use tf.data tf.Estimator API to construct models and train.
+It reuses the model construct in keras directly, but by using tensorflow it provides easier way to custom loss function (making multi-task training possible) and the natively paralyzed data input pipeline provider higher GPU usage and efficiency.
-As the keras training script, the hyper parameter is configurable through command line arguments
+As the keras training script, the hyperparameters are configurable through command line arguments